About the Nebraska Promise and Frequently Asked Questions

 - Does the Nebraska Promise cover summer classes?
 No, it is not applicable over the summer.
 However, UNL students can qualify for a Summer Tuition Grant.

 - Will I need to apply for the Nebraska Promise every year?
-Yes, you must file the FAFSA every year by April 1 (extended to May 1 for 2021) and meet the eligibility criteria.
-For the 2021-22 academic year, the FAFSA becomes available on October 1 at www.fafsa.gov.
+Yes, you must file the FAFSA every year by June 1 and meet the eligibility criteria.
+For the 2022-23 academic year, the FAFSA became available on October 1, 2021 at www.fafsa.gov.

 More Frequently Asked Questions